 Amplification Attack

-An amplification attack is a cyberattack where an
+An amplification attack is a cyberattack in which an

 attacker exploits vulnerabilities in certain network protocols, like DNS or